IoannisKaldiris/University_Projects/DB_Project/README.md

 This software was developed as part of the course Software Engineering (CEID_24Y334) at the **[Department of Computer Engineering and Informatics](https://www.ceid.upatras.gr/en/)** at the **[University of Patras](https://www.upatras.gr/en/)**.

 This project focuses on building a relational database system for an on-demand movie service provider.
+The UI is made with React

 ## Front-End-Tools